vippsas/vipps-checkout/vipps-checkout-api.md

 ## Shipping

+We offer two methods of providing shipping methods - static and dynamic.

-Per now we offer a static shipping feature where you can specify shipping options for the users in our create session API endpoint.
-If no shipping options are provided, and Dynamic Shipping is not enabled, the customer will not be given any shipping options.
+With static shipping, the available shipping methods are provided as part of the session initiation call.
+With dynamic shipping, you provide a url on session initiation that responds to a callback with shipping options.
+If neither shipping options nor a dynamic shipping callback url is provided during session initiation, the customer will not be given any shipping options in the Checkout.

+### Static Shipping

-Static shipping means a flat rate per shipping option regardless of the customer's address.
+Static shipping entails a flat rate per shipping option regardless of the customer's address.
-We show a title, price and optional description and the ability to show optional logo from a limited set of logos from the most popular shipping providers.
+We show a title, price and optional description and the ability to show optional logo from a limited set of logos of the most popular shipping providers.

 ShippingOptions are provided in the create session endpoint.
 See [Swagger documentation for more details](https://vippsas.github.io/vipps-checkout-api/#/Session/post_v2_session)